electronic audio visual artist ___ maxmsp | dsp | algorithmic

 About

-Tom Hall is a Tasmanian, Australian electronic audio-visual artist who now calls Lake Arrowhead, California home.
-With a two-decade career in the music industry across multiple continents, Hall’s journey has been expansive.
+Tom Hall is a Tasmanian, Australian electronic audio-visual artist who now calls Los Angeles home.
+With a two-decade career in the music industry across multiple continents.
 His educational background includes graduating from the Australian National University, majoring in Media Arts, and pursuing further studies in sound at Kyoto Seika University, which laid the foundation for his artistic pursuits.

 In 2006, Hall founded the first Australian Ableton Live User group, becoming one of only four such groups worldwide at the time.
-His passion for music and sound design led him to become an alpha tester for Ableton in 2007, contributing to developing and refining the groundbreaking music software.
+His passion for music and sound design led him to become an alpha tester for Ableton in 2007, contributing to its development.

 Hall is credited with creating the first-ever Max for Live educational series, now with over two million views, developed for Cycling ‘74.
 His expertise and presentations have earned him main-stage appearances and masterclasses at all Ableton Loop events.